California State Prisons

 100 Prison Road, Represa, CA 95671, (916) 985-8610

-This prison is often called the “New Folsom” state prison in reference to its older and more famous neighboring prison, the Folsom State Prison.
-The prison, built in 1986, is next to the Folsom Dam and is about twenty miles northeast of Sacramento.
-It holds approximately 2,800 prisoners.
+This male-only prison is often called the “New Folsom” state prison in reference to its older and more famous neighboring prison, the Folsom State Prison.
+It is also called Sacramento State Prison, although the prison is really in Folsom.
+This newer prison, built in 1986, is next to the Folsom Dam and is about twenty miles northeast of Sacramento.

 This prison has been called “the largest addiction treatment center in the world.”
 It is a male-only prison and is located about an hour north of Bakersfield, up Route 99.
 The facility has two identical treatment facilities, each with 739 beds.
 In the program, inmates undergo at least 20 hours a week of individual and group substance abuse counseling, addiction education, relapse prevention, living skills workshops, anger management, conflict resolution and even a class called, “identification and change of the criminal thought processes.”